Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Large Language Model (LLM) Hacking

 \begin{definition}[LLM Hacking] Let $\theta^*$ denote the true outcome of interest, $\Phi$ the space of possible reasonable LLM configurations, and $\hat{\theta}(\phi)$ the outcome obtained using configuration $\phi \in \Phi$.
 LLM hacking $\mathcal{L}$ occurs when:

-\end{definition} Here, $\theta^*$ and $\hat{\theta}(\phi)$ can, for example, represent conclusions from statistical hypothesis tests.
+\end{definition} Here, the reference $\theta^*$ and the observed $\hat{\theta}(\phi)$ represent any potential outcome of interest, such as conclusions from statistical hypothesis tests, but we leave this broadly defined for the sake of generality.
 The configuration space $\Phi$ encompasses all choices affecting LLM outputs, such as model selection, prompt formulation, temperature and other decoding parameters, and output mapping strategies (e.g., whether generated tokens are mapped to labels). $\Phi$ is context-dependent, but must be plausible, excluding configurations that are clearly unreasonable or produce nonsensical outputs (e.g., due to completely mis-specified prompts).